5 Fingers (1952) starring James Mason, Danielle Darrieux, Michael Rennie

 Trivia for 5 Fingers

 - The real Cicero was Elyesa Bazna, an Albanian.
-In his book, “I Was Cicero” he retells the story, listing his collaborators as a chambermaid and his niece.
+In his book, “I Was Cicero” he retells the story.
+He lists his collaborators as a chambermaid and his niece.
 The character of the countess was a Hollywood fabrication.

 - The £120,000 the Germans paid to Cicero would, after taking into consideration the exchange rates and adjusting for inflation, be equivalent to about $8,000,000 in 2014.